-The goal of this measure is to reduce the input of sediment and roadway contaminates into the San Marcos River.
-In order to leverage existing investment from the COSM, the EAHCP will assist in completing two ponds currently under construction.
+The goal of this measure is to reduce the input of sediment and roadway contaminants into the San Marcos River.
+In order to leverage existing investment from the COSM, the EAHCP will assist in constructing two ponds (estimated to be complete in 2020).
 Both ponds are designed for high pollutant load reduction and have been identified as a priority management strategy.

-All activities and funds associated with this measure have been completed
+All activities and funds associated with this measure have been completed.